pjakiela/ECON379/exercises/E7B-TWFE.md

 ![ols-coeff](https://pjakiela.github.io/ECON379/exercises/E7-TWFE/OLS-coefficient.png)

-In this case, our right-hand side variable (_X_ in the equation above) has a mean of zero - so we don't need to worry about the "X-bar" terms.
+In this case, our right-hand side variable (_X_ in the equation above) is the residualized treatment variable `tresid`.
+It has a mean of zero (the residuals from a regression are mean-zero by construction) - so we don't need to worry about the "X-bar" terms.
 This means that we can calculate the two-way fixed effects difference-in-differences estimator using the following code: